 The Challenge

-Conventional approaches, including gene therapy, often fail, particularly when targeting longer genes (>4.7 kb).
+Around 95% of rare diseases lack approved treatments.2 Conventional approaches, including gene therapy, often fail, particularly when targeting longer genes (>4.7 kb). |

 The Strategy

-We’re using this powerful technology to tackle severe neurological disorders.
+RNAa therapeutics unlock possibilities for targets once deemed untreatable.
+We’re using this powerful technology to tackle severe neurological disorders. |

 The Vision

-By combining our strengths, we’re accelerating drug development to help patients sooner.
+Collaboration drives unique, effective solutions at unparalleled speed.
+By combining our strengths, we’re accelerating drug development to help patients sooner. |

 Our alliance with MiNA focuses on enhancing gene expression in rare neurological disorders through cutting-edge RNAa therapeutics.
 The initial target of this collaboration is a severe neurodevelopmental disorder caused by a single defective gene.
 Although estimated to affect hundreds of thousands of people worldwide, there are currently no approved treatments for this condition.